In Ontario, only certain regulated professionals are allowed to use the title “psychotherapist.” These include registrants of the:

 If you are concerned about an unregulated practitioner, you can contact us.
 We will accept information about the practitioner and take appropriate action.

-If the College takes legal action against a non-member for illegal practice, we will post information about them here.
+If the College takes legal action against a non-registrant for illegal practice, we will post information about them here.
+We may also post a notice if a registrant has been suspended or revoked due to concerns about their conduct.